joostkremers/ebib/docs/ebib-manual.md

 Ebib’s customisation buffer, under the option “Preload Bib Files” (`ebib-preload-bib-files`).

-By default, `.bib` files are searched for in your home directory.
-Since this is most likely not where you keep the files, you need to specify either the file’s full path or a relative path starting from your home directory.
-Alternatively, you can customise the option “Bib Search Dirs” (`ebib-bib-search-dirs`) to specify one or more directories in which Ebib should search the `.bib` files.
+Files listed in `ebib-preload-bib-files` that do not have a full path specification are searched for in the directories listed in the option “Bib Search Dirs” (`ebib-bib-search-dirs`).
+By default, this option only lists your home directory.
+Since this is most likely not where you keep your `.bib` files, it makes sense to customize this option.

 ## Navigating a `.bib` File